AnantharamanLab/TYMEFLIES_Viral/README.md

 # TYMEFLIES_Viral
-The repository stores scripts for the project of "TYMEFLIES_Viral" - Study of the viral population based on 20-year time series metagenome data from Lake Mendota, Madison, Wisconsin, United States  (metagenomes are obtained from lake water from pelagic integrated epilimnion zone)
+The repository stores scripts for the project of "TYMEFLIES_Viral" - Study of the viral population based on 20-year time series metagenome data from Lake Mendota, Madison, Wisconsin, United States  (metagenomes are obtained from lake water from pelagic integrated epilimnion zone).

 Scripts (including some of the inputs/outputs) are placed in the following folders: